 JP Mascaro is the township's new recycling vendor, but don't worry - your pickup day remains the same!

 On a Holiday week, collection following the holiday will be pushed one day.
 This means that occasionally there will be Saturday collections.

 Residents are entitled to one free, blue recycling container per household.
-If you would like to use additional containers that you purchase yourself, stickers are available at the Township Office to place on your containers.
+If you would like to use additional containers that you purchase yourself, stickers may be available at the Township Office to place on your containers.
 Please ensure the containers can be lifted by one person.

-Recycling color-coded schedules including recycling zone maps are mailed to residents in January by A.J.
-Blosenski.
-The Township charges $20 annually for recycling services.
+Recycling color-coded schedules including recycling zone maps were mailed directly to residents in April by JP Mascaro.
 Recycling charges are included in the Municipal Tax Bill received in the Spring.

 Items to be recycled are listed below.
 Residents can commingle all recyclables including cans, bottles, plastic containers, paper, newspaper and cardboard.

 - All recyclables must be inside of a cart or bin

 - All cardboard boxes must be tied or bundled in order to be collected

 The following materials are accepted under the current recycling contract: